julzdoug/Trivia-Quiz-Jules-Schwarz/ReadMeTrivia.md

 24. I added the new code from the scool and run itno the same malfunctio : Cannot redeclare fetchQuestionByID() (previously declared in /var/www/php/includes/db.php:21) in

+25. I got some Input of chris that my dropdown is not working issue could be that the option and sellect need to be in the menu.

+26. I change the Dropdown to the select and option dropdown and it works now

+27. we have a new lesson to iterate the question randomly and see if it works